-I wish to object to planning application 252782 for the proposed fuel storage and distribution depot at the former Prince Brothers service station on Old Bath Road, Charvil.
+I wish to object to planning application 252782 for the proposed fuel storage and distribution depot at the former Prince Brothers service station on Old Bath Road, Charvil, for the following reasons.

 1. Unacceptable proximity to the Old River, Loddon, Charvil Country Park and the lakes